 At their most cynical, pop-ups are temporary brand ambassadors for companies.
 At their best, they offer passers-by something unexpected and thrilling on somewhat familiar terms.

 And it’s their ethereal nature that makes them so seductive.
-They deploy one of the oldest and successful marketing techniques: a ‘while stocks last’ commodity.
+They deploy one of the oldest and most successful marketing techniques: a ‘while stocks last’ commodity.
 If you don’t go NOW, it will be gone FOREVER.

 But while these special events carry an air of spontaneity, the unplanned persona is usually meticulously planned and crafted.